M04ph3u2/Ragnar-TTRPG-Platform/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See the [LICENSE.md](LICENSE.md) file for details.

-**Note: As this project is discontinued, the license terms and conditions remain applicable, but the project is no longer actively maintained or updated.**
+**Note: As this project has been discontinued, the license terms and conditions remain applicable, but the project is no longer actively maintained or updated.**

 ---